 Preplanning for this CCP began in July 2005 with the establishment of a core planning team.
 The team consists of the Refuge Manager, Refuge Planner, Refuge Wildlife Biologist, and other members of the San Diego NWR Complex.
-Appendix A lists the members of the planning team, as well as other participants who provided important insight regarding planning issues and ongoing Refuge management.
-The State (CDFW) was invited to participate as a core team member, but was not available to participate at this level due to time constraints.
-However, CDFW did participate as part of an extended planning team that also included biologists from the Carlsbad Fish and Wildlife Office and the Regional Office (Region 8) of Fish and Wildlife, the Sweetwater Authority biologist, and representatives from USGS.
+Appendix A of the Final CCP lists the members of the planning team, as well as other participants who provided important insight regarding planning issues and ongoing Refuge management.
+The State was invited to participate as a core team member, but was not available to participate at this level due to time constraints.
+However, the State did participate as part of an extended planning team that also included biologists from the Carlsbad Fish and Wildlife Office and the Regional Office (Region 8) of Fish and Wildlife, the Sweetwater Authority biologist, and representatives from the U.S. Geological Survey (USGS).